PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 		- sword was created by Varyn when vault was originally sealed, gave it to Draven
 		- Varyn felt useless, saw potential in Draven as a protector
 		- Aids in travel through the Mournland, glows blue when pointed in the correct direction
-- Artifact 3
+- Artifact 3: *Device built by Cannith to Channel Rak Tulkesh's Power*
+	- The Lords of Dust were not powerful enough to destroy the Silver Flame on their own
-	- Some other key to the vault
+	- This allowed it to defend itself with the Mourning.
-	- NEEDS EXPANDING
-	- Tie to Geralt's backstory
+	- The LoD knew they needed to channel Rak Tulkesh's power into a vessel, which can then destroy the Flame when they find it again.
+	- This device was a failed attempt at that, before they located the Fractured Dragonshard

 - **Villains**
 	- Garick